bimanathanael/fancy-todo-public/README.md

 # fancy-todo

-TodoDancy Todo App is an application to manage your todo list .
+Fancy Todo App is an application to manage your todo list .
 This app has:
 * RESTful endpoint for asset's CRUD Operation
 * JSON Formated Response